API Reference#

 • quality (bool, optional) – Enables/disables mesh improvement.
 Enabled by default.
 Disable this to speed up mesh generation while sacrificing quality.
 Default True.

-• minratio (double, optional.) –
+• minratio (double, default: 2.0) –

 Maximum allowable radius-edge ratio.
 Must be greater than 1.0 the closer to 1.0, the higher the quality of the mesh.
 Be sure to raise steinerleft to allow for the addition of points to improve the quality of the mesh.
 Avoid overly restrictive requirements, otherwise, meshing will appear to hang.
-Default 2.0

 Testing has showed that 1.1 is a reasonable input for a high quality mesh.

-• mindihedral (double, optional) –
+• mindihedral (double, default: 0.0) –

 Minimum allowable dihedral angle.
 The larger this number, the higher the quality of the resulting mesh.
 Be sure to raise steinerleft to allow for the addition of points to improve the quality of the mesh.
 Avoid overly restrictive requirements, otherwise, meshing will appear to hang.
-Default 0.0

 Testing has shown that 10 is a reasonable input

-• nobisect (bool, optional) –
+• nobisect (bool, default: False) –

 Controls if Steiner points are added to the input surface mesh.
 When enabled, the surface mesh will be modified.
-Default False.

 Testing has shown that if your input surface mesh is already well shaped, disabling this setting will improve meshing speed and mesh quality.

-• steinerleft (int, optional) –
+• steinerleft (int, default: 100000) –

 Steiner points are points added to the original surface mesh to create a valid tetrahedral mesh.
 Settings this to -1 will allow tetgen to create an unlimited number of steiner points, but the program will likely hang if this is used in combination with narrow quality requirements.
-Default 100000.

 The first type of Steiner points are used in creating an initial tetrahedralization of PLC.
 These Steiner points are mandatory in order to create a valid tetrahedralization